 Why this is science cannot tell, religion has no clue and existentialism scratches on its surface.
 But it is so well defined relationally that the last time any of us truly asked the question was when we were five or six.
 Only a relational, interpersonal concept of existence will suffice.

 2. Gender is original, it is causal, it is relational, and it affects everything else about a person.

 A girl I know wrote on her friend’s wall on Facebook recently, “today’s the big day!
 I can’t wait to see you walk down that isle, and His face when you do!”

-As man my existence is profoundly validated simply because women exist, the opposite is true for a woman.
+As a man my existence is profoundly validated simply because women exist, the opposite is true for a woman.
 My ethics start here, at my gender relations.
-“How ought I to resound to other people?” is first asked, “how I ought to respond to Mom and/or Dad“, then brothers and/or sisters, then others; based initially on their gender.
+“How ought I to respond to other people?” is first asked, “how I ought to respond to Mom and/or Dad“, then brothers and/or sisters, then others; based initially on their gender.

 Gender ethics are the first ethics, and ethical development is the first and fundamental development in a human.
 And as we know for all other physical and intellectual developments to reach their full potential in an individual, moral development must happen first.